-Summary: Sydney’s north shore base for a lot of tech and other big-business, Macquarie Park mixes modern urban planning with a reasonably central location.
+Summary: Sydney’s modernised north shore base for a lot of tech and other big-business leanings, Macquarie Park mixes together solid urban planning with a reasonably central location.

-It’s the focal point for many daily commuters – both workers and students alike – and has seen near-constant redevelopment over the past few years.
+It’s the focal point for many daily commuters – both workers and students alike – and has seen near-constant redevelopment over the past few years, now serving as a fairly viable employment alternative to the Sydney CBD.

 Suburb Ratings